Get stories and expert advice on all things related to college and parenting.

 When your student meets with the professor for the first time, it’s a good idea to have a list of questions ready.
 Here are a few that can help your student learn more about the professor’s expectations:

 A solid relationship early in the semester can be helpful if your student’s circumstances change.
-In the spring of 2020 when students moved home because of the pandemic, one of my students had to pick up extra shifts at his job and so he could no longer join our class online at the designated time.
-Another student was dealing with limited internet access.
-Faculty will want to know about any situation that makes it hard for a student to access their courses online or show up for an in-person class.
+Faculty will want to know about any situations or illness that makes it hard for a student to show up for a class.

 If your student gets a low grade or lower than anticipated — even if they think they know why — it’s good to check in with the professor as soon as possible.